mzusin/toolcool-range-slider/README.md

 In the case where numeric and textual data is mixed, we assume that all data is textual.

-:placard: Example page can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/16-data.html).
+:pushpin: Example page can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/16-data.html).

 ## Width, Height, and Border Radius